onebeyond/rascal/README.md

   })
 })
 ```
-If the message has not been auto-acknowdelged you should ackOrNack it.
-If you do not listen for the invalid_content event rascal will nack the message (without requeue) and emit an error event instead.
-To avoid data loss be sure to configure a dead letter exchange/queue.
+If the message has not been auto-acknowdelged you should ackOrNack it. **If you do not listen for the invalid_content event rascal will nack the message (without requeue) and emit an error event instead, leading to message loss if you have not configured a dead letter exchange/queue**.

 #### Message Acknowledgement and Recovery Strategies
 For messages which are not auto-acknowledged (the default) calling ```ackOrNack()``` with no arguments will acknowledge it.
 Calling ```ackOrNack(err, [options], [callback])``` will nack the message will trigger one of the Rascal's recovery strategies.